FAQs

 Yes, you will be billed for road charges each month based on the miles you drive.
 The SB 339 legislation requires that participants are randomly assigned to two rate groups, either:

-• Fixed rate per mile – all participants in this group will pay the same per-mile rate
+• Fixed rate per mile – all participants in this group will pay the same rate of approximately three cents per mile.

-• Individualized rate per mile – all participants in this group will pay a per-mile rate that is based on their vehicle’s miles per gallon fuel economy (combined EPA rating)
+• Individualized rate per mile – all participants in this group will pay a per-mile rate that is based on the state per-gallon fuel excise tax divided by their vehicle’s miles per gallon fuel economy (combined EPA rating).

 Use the road charge rate calculator to get estimates for your vehicle.
 Try the road charge rate calculator now.